matteo14c/CorGAT/README.md

 ## Functional annotation: adding functional elements!

 Functional genomic elements in the genome of SARS-CoV-2 are specified by a four columns tabular format file called annot_table.pl.
 This file can be used to specify additional functional elements and/or use a personalized annotation.
 The file has a very simple format: for every element, the first two columns specify the start and end coordinate on the genome.
 The third column defines the functional class.
 At the moment 2 different classes are supported: protein coding sequence (CDS) and non-coding (nc).
 The fourth column is optional and contains an additional comment/name for the functional elements.
-Currently the Galaxy/dockerized versions do not allow the specification of additional annotations.
+Currently the Galaxy version does not allow the specification of additional annotations.

 ## For impatient people